New Immigration Laws & Rules

 The constitutionality of some parts of this third order are already the subject of litigation.
 On February 3, 2017, a federal court in State of Washington v.
 Trump issued a nationwide temporary restraining order enjoining the government from enforcing several provisions of the order.

 On March 15 and 17, 2017, Secretary of State Rex Tillerson issued two diplomatic cables to consular posts around the world directing consulates to develop and implement heightened screening and vetting of all visa applications.
 Measures include increased scrutiny and discretionary requests for Security Advisory Opinions.
+Additional screening questions have now been incorporated into a new form DS-5535.

 Applicants for Naturalization may now pay their filing fees by credit card by filling out Form G-1450.